-Operating profit grew 16% over the prior year compared with growth of 18% in 1997, continuing to reflect our strong emphasis on reducing costs and controlling operating expenses in all our businesses.
+Operating profit grew 15% over the prior year compared with growth of 17% in 1997, continuing to reflect our strong emphasis on reducing costs and controlling operating expenses in all our businesses.
 Another measure of our success in controlling costs and expenses in 1998 and 1997 was that growth in operating profit continued to significantly outpace revenue growth.
-Operating profit grew 14% in the Mailing and Integrated Logistics segment, 19% in the Office Solutions segment, 52% in the Mortgage Servicing segment and 7% in the Capital Services segment.
+Operating profit grew 13% in the Mailing and Integrated Logistics segment, 19% in the Office Solutions segment and 7% in the Capital Services segment.

 The operating profit growth in the Mailing and Integrated Logistics segment came from strong performances by U.S. Mailing Systems, International Mailing, Production Mail and related financing.
 Strong operating performances by our Facsimile Systems, U.S. Copier Systems and facilities management businesses drove the operating profit growth in the Office Solutions segment.
-Despite the impact of the declining interest rate environment which resulted in higher amortization and asset impairment charges, Mortgage Servicing had strong operating profit growth.
-However, as mentioned above, the company will explore a range of strategic options to address the changing profile of the mortgage servicing business in a way that maximizes shareholder value.